Rick-Boardman/examples-arduino-print-buffer/README.md

 How to use a callback function.
 How to add loop cpu time to a class by calling the class tick function.
 How to use an unsigned char buffer.
-How to channge end of line characters for output.
+How to change end of line characters for output.
 The concept of a first loop setup for things you want separate from Setup.
 How to reference a serial device by it's stream.